Mark Tedford

-Mark Tedford is an American politician and insurance agent who is the Oklahoma House of Representatives member from the 69th district.
+Mark Tedford (born June 26, 1969) is an American politician and insurance agent who is the Oklahoma House of Representatives member from the 69th district.
 He represents Jenks and South Tulsa.

-He ran unopposed for the seat in 2022 to succeed retiring Representative Sheila Dills.
+Tedford was born in Lafayette, Louisiana, and raised in Jenks, Oklahoma, before graduating from Missouri Southern State University which he attended on a football scholarship.
+In 2022, he was elected to the Oklahoma House of Representatives to succeed retiring Representative Sheila Dills.
+He was initially elected and reelected in 2024 unopposed.

+In 2026, he filed for the Republican Party's nomination to succeed Kevin Hern in the U.S. House of Representatives.
+After advancing to a Republican primary runoff with Jackson Lahmeyer, Lahmeyer dropped out, making Tedford the nominee.
+He is endorsed by President Donald Trump.

+Early life, education and family

+Mark Andrew Tedford was born on June 26, 1969, to George and Kay Tedford in Lafayette, Louisiana.
+He graduated from Jenks High School and signed with Missouri Southern State University to play for their football team in 1988.
+He married Kristin Anderson on July 18, 1992.

 Oklahoma House of Representatives

 2022 election

 Tedford was elected to the Oklahoma House of Representatives after running unopposed to succeed retiring Representative Sheila Dills in the 2022 Oklahoma House of Representatives election.
 He was sworn in on November 16, 2022.

 Tenure

 Prior to his first legislative session, Tedford advocated for an increase in teacher pay by arguing current wages were not competitive in the Oklahoma jobs market.
 He was endorsed for re-election by Kevin Hern in September 2023.

+Congressional campaign

+On March 11, 2026, Tedford announced that he would be a candidate for the United States House of Representatives.